What’s it about?

 - You’ll also get an exclusive tour of the Arran mountain rescue station

-- The island has a fantastic selection of wildlife so we’ll be making the most of the opportunity, honing our tracking skills, and hopefully see red deer, otters, red squirrels, ravens, golden eagles, ospreys, buzzards, hawks, not to mention dolphins, seals and porpoises along the coast
+- The island has a fantastic selection of wildlife so we’ll be making the most of the opportunity, honing our tracking skills, and hopefully see red deer, otters, red squirrels, ravens, golden eagles, ospreys, buzzards, hawks, not to mention dolphins, seals and porpoises along the coast (in 2018 we saw a red deer stag being chased by a golden eagle!)

 - Spending a day foraging the magnificent coastline and forests of Arran, taking in the rocky north of the island as well as the sandy south